pasqualedem/IMPterpreter/README.md

 ```
 **Applicative**

-The Applicative class provides the function `pure` that simply wraps the given input, and the function `<*>`  used to apply a wrapped function to a wrapped value.
-In our case we extract the wrapped function `pg` and apply an input to it, if it gives Nothing, then Nothing is returned, otherwise we use the fmap function to the result g and the other wrapped value `px`.
-The result `(P p)` is applied to out.
+The Applicative class provides the function `pure` that simply wraps the given input, and the function `<*>`  used to apply a wrapped function to a wrapped value, also the result will be wrapped.
+An Applicative is also a Functor, therefore we can use the fmap function.

 ```Haskell
 instance Applicative Parser where